Patent Cooperation Treaty: Statistics

 The millionth PCT application was filed at the end of 2004, whereas the two millionth application was filed in 2011.
 The first ever decline in the number of filed PCT applications in over 30 years occurred in 2009, with a 4.5 percent drop compared to 2008.
 In 2013, about 205,000 international applications were filed, making 2013 the first year during which more than 200,000 PCT applications were filed in one year.
-The 3 millionth PCT application was published on 2 February 2017.
-It was predicted that by the end of 2020, the total number of PCT applications filed since the system became operational in 1978 would reach 4 million.
+The 3 millionth PCT application was published on 2 February 2017, and the 5 millionth PCT application was published in 2024.

 Applications in 2018 were filed by users from 127 countries.
 The United States of America continued to be the largest source of applications, followed by China, Japan, Germany, and the Republic of Korea.
 Applications from China have grown at the fastest rate, rising to 21.1% of all applications in 2018.
 The top individual filer of applications in 2018 was Huawei Technologies Co.
 Ltd., which filed 5,405 applications, followed by Mitsubishi Electric with 2,812 applications, Intel with 2,499 applications, Qualcomm with 2,404 applications, and ZTE with 2,080 applications.
 Countries located in Asia were the source of 50.5% of all PCT applications in 2018.
 Applicants in Europe (24.5%) and North America (23.1%) were the other major sources of filings.
 The combined share for Africa, Latin America and the Caribbean (LAC) and Oceania amounted to 1.7% of total PCT filings.

+In 2019, China surpassed the United States to become the largest user of the PCT.

 The World Intellectual Property Organization provides statistics on the PCT System in the PCT Yearly Review, the World Intellectual Property Indicators and the IP Statistics Data Center.